Emergency Rental Assistance Programs You Can Apply For Now

 Eligible Households and Financial Hardship

-To qualify, households must also show that they experienced financial hardship.
-This may include:
+To qualify, households must show they experienced financial hardship.
+That can take different forms, including:

-• Other financial hardship, such as caring for family members
+• Other financial hardship, such as caring for a family member

 Required Documentation for Applications

-• Records of unpaid rent or rental arrears
+• Statements reflecting unpaid rent or rental arrears

-• Pay stubs, tax returns, or proof of self-employment income
+• Pay stubs, tax returns, or records of self-employment income

-• Identification documents such as Social Security number, birth certificate, or other acceptable forms
+• Identification, such as a Social Security number, birth certificate, or other accepted documents

 Application Process and Status Updates